One of the key questions that recruiters or HR managers ask during job interviews is how much you earned at your previous role.

 Equally, lying about your income may also signal to an employer that you are worth more than the actual skills and experience that you bring to the table.
 This heightens employers’ expectations of you, and may lead to disappointment later on when you cannot deliver – decreasing your likelihood of successful career progress within the company.

-You’re not evaluated on your previous income alone
+You’re not evaluated on your current salary alone

 There are several reasons why companies ask you for your previous job income.
 They might want to know if they can afford you, compare your pay to the market rate, or determine your value to your previous employer.